carpentries-incubator/statistical-inference-for-biology/_episodes/02-inference.md

 #### Cumulative Distribution Function

 Scanning through these numbers, we start to get a rough idea of what the entire list looks like, but it is certainly inefficient.
 We can quickly improve on this approach by defining and visualizing a _distribution_.
-To define a distribution we compute, for all possible values of $a$, the proportion of numbers in our list that are below $a$.
+To define a distribution we compute, for all possible values of <i>a</i>, the proportion of numbers in our list that are below <i>a</i>.
 We use the following notation:

 ![](../fig/02-cum-dist-function.png)